-To address this problem, FNB partnered with Q-KON and deployed a satellite access network that complies with all financial security requirements.
-The network is seamlessly integrated with the FNB core network and 23 stores where connected via satellite.
-Chester now provides reliable, fast, always on PoS services leading to smooth daily running of the stores.
+To address this problem, a leading bank partnered with Q-KON and deployed a satellite access network that complies with all financial security requirements.
+The network is seamlessly integrated with the leading bank’s core network and 23 stores where connected via satellite.
+Chester now provides reliable, fast, always-on PoS services leading to smooth daily running of the stores.
 To read more click here:

 Our star champions burn midnight oil